-Revision rhinoplasty is a procedure designed to amend unsatisfactory results from a previous nose job.
-Also known as secondary rhinoplasty, this reconstructive procedure involves cosmetic or functional adjustments that address nasal asymmetries and deformities that were not properly treated (or possibly even worsened) by prior surgeries.
+Our revision rhinoplasty is a procedure designed to resolve unsatisfactory results from a previous nose job.
+Also known as secondary rhinoplasty, this reconstructive procedure involves cosmetic or functional adjustments to treat asymmetries and deformities from an incorrectly performed rhinoplasty.

 Revision surgeries are often more complicated than the initial procedure, but with advanced reconstructive techniques, a revision rhinoplasty can yield an enhanced nose that contributes to improved facial symmetry and aesthetic quality.
 It can also promote better breathing and restore normal nasal functions that may have been affected during the initial rhinoplasty.

-Revision rhinoplasty is mainly for patients who are unsatisfied with their previous nose job results, but it can also be ideal for those with persistent nasal issues, or for those who simply want additional changes.
+Revision rhinoplasty is mainly for patients who are unsatisfied with their previous nose job results, but it can also be ideal for those with persistent nasal issues or those who simply want additional changes.

 A botched nose job can have a profoundly negative effect on the aesthetic appearance and functional capacity of the nose.
 These effects include the following: